Bangladesh: Government and politics

 Bangabhaban (Translation: Bengal House) is the presidential palace of Bangladesh.
 It was originally a house for the Viceroy of India and the Governor of Bengal.

 Bangladesh, by constitution, is a unitary state and a de jure representative democracy with a Westminster-style parliamentary system that has universal suffrage.
-The government can be divided into three pillars: the executive, the legislative and the judiciary—all function to ensure accountability, transparency and checks and balances of the government.
+The government can be divided into three pillars: the executive, the legislative and the judiciary.
+All function to ensure accountability, transparency and checks and balances.
 Since its independence, the Awami League (AL) and the Bangladesh Nationalist Party (BNP) have remained two of the most powerful political parties in Bangladesh.